Many Renewalists say yes for prophecy. The biblical evidence favors them. Now what about prophets?

 5..
 Apostles and prophets were different groups.

-In contrast, the prophets, say at Corinth, do not seem to share the same authority as the foundation prophets.
+The prophets, say at Corinth, do not seem to share the same authority as the foundation prophets.
 Paul—an apostle—seems to treat the Corinthian prophets like regular church members, whom he can command (1 Cor.
 14:37).
 They were not like the ones in Eph.
 2:20 and 3:5 who are on the same level as the apostles (or just below the apostles).
 As noted, I call these Corinthian prophets second tier.
-(We could include the Thessalonians, too, for they had prophecies going on in their churches, and presumably this means there were prophets, much like the Corinthian prophets.
+We could include the Thessalonians, too, for they had prophecies going on in their churches, and presumably this means there were prophets, much like the Corinthian prophets.
 These prophets did not lay the foundation of doctrine.

 Grudem does not, however, offer any names as to who these foundation prophets were (or maybe he did and I missed it).
 Perhaps Agabus, who was likely known in Jerusalem, since he came from Judea, may qualify.
 After all, the apostle Paul accepted his prophecy as authoritative (Acts 21:10-11).

 5..
 Judas and Silas were only two examples of foundation prophets.